yylluu/yylluu.github.io/_pages/about.md

 - **Secure Multi-Party Computation**.
 Integrating fault-tolerant techniques into scalable MPC and federated learning systems, enabling robust deployments over the open and fluctuating Internet (USENIX Security 25a/25b).

 - **Threshold Cryptosystems**.
-Improving the bootstrapping and reconfiguration of modern threshold-cryptosystem-based fault-tolerant systems with reduced trust assumptions and higher efficiency (SP 26, ICDCS 22, TDSC 25b, TIFS 25b).
+Enhancing the efficiency of bootstrapping and reconfiguration, and also expanding the practical applications of modern threshold-cryptosystem-based fault-tolerant systems (SP 26, ICDCS 22, TDSC 25b, TIFS 25b).

 - **Decentralized Applications**.
 Designing practical, privacy-preserving, and fair decentralized applications for peer-to-peer settings, ranging from decentralized data–cryptocurrency exchange to direct fiat–crypto swaps (ICDCS 20/18, TPDS 22, ESORICS 21, CVC 25 with Best Paper Award).